By

 How often do you acknowledge the people around you?
 And when was the last time you were acknowledged?
 In our consulting work, many of our work sessions end by giving participants the opportunity to acknowledge someone in the room that made a difference for them – we all love this part of the day, consultants and participants alike!

-Acknowledgment is one of the practices that supports and reinforces a culture of high performance.
-As human beings, we want to make a difference and we are touched, moved and inspired when that contribution is recognized.
+Acknowledgement is one of the practices that supports and reinforces a culture of high performance.
+As human beings we want to make a difference and we are touched, moved and inspired when that contribution is recognized.
 We are also touched, moved and inspired when we express our acknowledgment to a specific individual or a group of individuals with authenticity and depth.

 The definition of acknowledgment